Zed-Bailey/MockApi/MockApi/readme.md

 - [ ] edit a cell
 - [ ] mark column as un-editable with right click menu on column
 - [ ] query data

+## Future improvements

+- look into changing the data table into a MudBlazor DataGrid
+- implement an inbuilt route tester/generator